SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/cumulative-layout-shift.md

       const bannerComponent = component as CmsBannerComponent;
       // Note:
       // - SimpleBannerComponent has "media" property with a single image
-      // - SimpleResponsiveBannerComponent has "media" property with a object containing images
+      // - SimpleResponsiveBannerComponent has "media" property with an object containing images
       //    for different media formats (in separate properties)

       if (!bannerComponent.media) {